Salvelop07/EMart/README.md

-# eMart E-Commerce Website
+# EMart

 <!-- ![eMart Logo](/path/to/logo.png) -->

-Welcome to the GitHub repository for eMart, an E-Commerce Website project built with Next.js and React.js.
-This platform utilizes MongoDB as the database, Prisma as the ORM, Stripe for the payment gateway, Algolia Instant Search for product searching, and Bootstrap as the CSS library.
-The website is hosted on Vercel.
+EMart is an efficient e-commerce website built with Next.js, React.js, MongoDB, Prisma, Stripe, and Algolia. 🛒✨ It offers features like sign-in/sign-up, product search, filtering, a shopping cart, checkout, and a secure payment gateway, ensuring a smooth and safe shopping experience for all users. 💳🔒

 ## Features